READ ABOUT THE TRIO HERE

 Rautio Piano Trio

 The award-winning Rautio Piano Trio is one of Britain’s most dynamic chamber ensembles, critically acclaimed for their innovative programming and captivating performances.
 The Trio give highly imaginative concerts incorporating rarely performed works with the cornerstones of the repertoire, and regularly use historical instruments for their performances of 18th and 19th century music.
-In June they released a disc of Mozart Piano Trios with Resonus Classics, hailed by the Observer as ‘an impressive achievement’.
-This was recorded on a fortepiano belonging to the late Christopher Hogwood.
+In June they released a highly acclaimed disc of Mozart Piano Trios with Resonus Classics, hailed by the Observer as ‘an impressive achievement’.
+The CD was recorded on a fortepiano belonging to the late Christopher Hogwood and received multiple 4 and 5 star reviews.

 The Rautio Piano Trio was formed at the Royal Academy of Music and IMS Prussia Cove.
 They have been recipients of numerous awards from the Tillett Trust, Worshipful Company of Musicians, Park Land Group, Musician’s Benevolent Fund Ensemble Award, English Speaking Union and held a Leverhulme Chamber Music Fellowship at the Royal Academy of Music.